Improved Bounds for Coin Flipping, Leader Election, and Random Selection: Introduction

-Starting with Ajtai and Linial's non-explicit function \cite{AL93resilient}, later made explicit by \cite{Chattopadhyay2019TwoSource,Meka17resilient, IMV23resilient, IV25resilient}, one can construct a one-round collective coin flipping protocol, where each player sends $1$ random bit and the output remains close to uniform even in the presence of $O(\ell / (\log \ell)^2)$ bad players.
-Leader election protocols that can guarantee a constant probability of electing a good leader in the presence of $O(\ell)$ bad players have been widely studied: when the number of random bits per round is restricted to be $1$, a long line of works \cite{BL85coin, Saks89leader, AN93leader, CL95leader, ORV94leader, Zuckerman97sample, feige99lightestbin, Antonakopoulos06leader} constructed various explicit protocols that run in $O(\log \ell)$ rounds.
+Given a leader election protocol, one can turn it into a collective coin flipping protocol at the expense of one extra round by making the elected leader flip a coin and output the result (see \cref{claim: leader to coin flip} for a proof).
+Starting with Ajtai and Linial's non-explicit function \cite{AL93resilient}, later made explicit by \cite{Chattopadhyay2019TwoSource,Meka17resilient, IMV23resilient, IV25resilient}, one can construct a one-round collective coin flipping protocol where each player sends $1$ random bit that is resilient to $O(\ell / (\log (\ell))^2)$ bad players.
+Leader election protocols that can guarantee a constant probability of electing a good leader in the presence of $O(\ell)$ bad players have also been widely studied: when the number of random bits per round is restricted to be $1$, a long line of works \cite{BL85coin, Saks89leader, AN93leader, CL95leader, ORV94leader, Zuckerman97sample, BN00leader, feige99lightestbin, Antonakopoulos06leader} constructed various explicit protocols, the best of which runs in $O(\log (\ell))$ rounds.
 Moreover, when the number of random bits per round is unrestricted, \cite{RZ01leader, feige99lightestbin} constructed explicit leader election protocols that run in $\log^*(\ell) + O(1)$ rounds.\footnote{Recall that $\log^*(\ell)$ is the minimum number of logs that need to be applied to $\ell$ until it attains value at most $1$.}

+The study of general random selection protocols with the weaker objective of not being too concentrated on a small set of outputs was initiated by \cite{GGL98selection}, and later works constructed protocols with stronger guarantees and reduced complexity \cite{SV08selection, GVZ06selection}.
+All these protocols last for many rounds, each player can send many bits per round, and the number of bad players considered is linear in $\ell$ and sometimes even more than $\ell / 2$.
+The work of \cite{KZ07NOSF} constructed a one round random selection protocol with all players sending $1$ bit that is resilient to $b$ bad players and outputs $\ell / (b^{1.58})$ random bits.